MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-functions.md

 ms.custom: azure-ai-agents
 zone_pivot_groups: selection-function-calling
 ---

+# Use Azure Functions with Azure AI Agent Service

 ::: zone pivot="overview"

 The Azure AI Agents service integrates with Azure Functions, enabling you to create intelligent, event-driven applications with minimal overhead.
 This combination allows AI-driven workflows to leverage the scalability and flexibility of serverless computing, making it easier to build and deploy solutions that respond to real-time events or complex workflows.